JeevanAleti/DevOps/README.md

 This is my first change at training class

-This is my second commit
+This is my second commit in branch